Football Federation of Chile: History

-The Football Association of Chile (FAC) was founded, after a meeting in Valparaiso on 19 June 1895, and is headed by a journalist David Scott.
+The Football Association of Chile (FAC) was founded, after a meeting in Valparaiso on 19 June 1895, and is headed by journalist David Scott.
 This organization was a pioneer in terms of football organization in Chile, but with a very limited scope.
 It came into conflict with the Federación Sportiva Nacional, the national institution created in 1909 to protect the sports in the country.

 Having Hispanicised its name to Asociación de Football de Chile, FAC achieved affiliation to FIFA provisionally in 1913 and fully in 1914.
 In 1916, during the competition of the first Copa América, CONMEBOL was founded with Chile as one of the founding members, besides the Confederação Brasileira de Desportos (CBD), Asociación Argentina de Football (AAF) and Asociación Uruguaya de Fútbol (AUF).

 In 1917, the disputes with the Federación Sportiva Nacional were resolved.
 But in the early twenties, there appeared the Federación de Football de Chile located in Santiago, which, in October 1923, took the continental football national representation, before the retreat of the Asociación de Football de Chile from the CONMEBOL in order to form a parallel confederation.
 Faced with this situation, FIFA removed Chile in 1925.

 This vital removal forced quick solutions, and on 24 January 1926, the Federación de Football de Chile merged with the Asociación de Football de Chile, thus creating a single entity which rose to be the sole governing body of Chilean football.
-After the unification, the newly formed organization remained the name of "Federación de Football de Chile" and based in Valparaiso.
+After the unification, the newly formed organization retained the name of "Federación de Football de Chile" and based in Valparaiso.
 It was recognized by CONMEBOL in April and, on a temporary basis, by FIFA in July.

 The Federación de Fútbol de Chile registered its 1954 candidacy for hosting the 1962 World Cup.
 On 10 June 1956, as part of FIFA's Executive Congress in Lisbon, Portugal, Chile was elected with 32 votes in favour to be the host of FIFA World Cup 1962, while Argentina received 10 votes and 14 members voted blank.

 On 15 August 2006, the Federación de Fútbol de Chile presented its candidacy to the Executive Committee of FIFA to host the FIFA U-20 Women's World Cup, 2008, the fourth edition of the tournament.
 The committee resolved on 15 September 2006 granting the organising right to the Chilean Federation and it will be the first FIFA Women's World Cup, of any category, to be held in South America.